-3.2.9 Reputational Risk
+3.3.9 Reputational Risk

 One of the company's primary strengths is its brand name.
 BJT must constantly assure that its products are of the highest quality and must invest in research and development to continually improve its products.
 BJT has growing brand awareness within the U.S. market.
 BJT uses social media monitoring tools to assess its brand awareness.
 Brand awareness is considered to be a critical determinant of BJT's growing presence in its chosen target market.
 BJT monitors five media channels for their positive/negative ratio.
+This ratio had been showing steady improvement in recent years until 2017, when BJT experienced the tire recall.